NVIDIA/spark-rapids/docs/FAQ.md

 ### Why is my query in GPU mode slower than CPU mode?

 Below are some troubleshooting tips on GPU query performance issue:
+* Identify the most time consuming part of the query.
+You can use [Profiling tool](./spark-profiling-tool.md) to process the Spark eventlog to get more insights of the query performance.
+For example, if I/O is the bottleneck, we suggest optimizing the backend storage I/O performance because the most suitable query type is computation bound instead of I/O or network bound.

-* Make sure the query in GPU mode is fully on GPU.
+* Make sure at least the most time consuming part of the query is on GPU.
 Please refer to [Getting Started on Spark workload qualification](./get-started/getting-started-workload-qualification.md) for more details.
+Ideally we hope the whole query is fully on GPU, but if some minor part of the query, eg. a small JDBC table scan, can not run on GPU, it won't cause much performance overhead.
   If there are some CPU fallbacks, check if those are some known features which can be enabled by turning on some RAPIDS Accelerator parameters.
 If the features needed do not exist in the most recent release of the RAPIDS Accelerator, please file a [feature request](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce.

 * Tune the Spark and RAPIDS Accelerator parameters such as `spark.sql.shuffle.partitions`, `spark.sql.files.maxPartitionBytes` and `spark.rapids.sql.concurrentGpuTasks` to get the best run.
   Please refer to [Tuning Guide](./tuning-guide.md) for more details.

-* Identify the most time consuming part of the query.
-You can use [Profiling tool](./spark-profiling-tool.md) to process the Spark eventlog to get more insights of the query performance.
-For example, if I/O is the bottleneck, we suggest optimizing the backend storage I/O performance because the most suitable query type is computation bound instead of I/O or network bound.